 Stand up and work

-The idea of a standing desk has always seemed like a good idea so I purchased a Homdox portable foldable laptop stand to raise my laptop to eye level so I’ll get off my butt and not strain my neck.
+If you work from home and are on your computer for hours on end like I am, you may want to try a flexible standing desk.
+I bought a Homdox portable foldable laptop stand to raise my laptop to eye level so I’ll get off my butt and not strain my neck.

 Shoulder tension affects your balance